tasmota/docs/Shutter-and-Steppers.md

 #endif
 ```

 Stepper motors can be used to operate shutters and blinds.
 The configuration is very similar to the  Circuit Safe (Shuttermode 1) configuration.
 To operate a stepper motor requires driver module such as the A4988 and uses EN (enable), DIR (direction), STP (Stepper) for controls.
+If everything is defined correctly the shuttermode 3 will be reported at boot time.

 Tasmota supports a maximum of four shutters with one stepper motor per shutter.
 Each stepper connected to a Tasmota device must use the **same** stepper driver and motor. **You cannot move more than one shutter _concurrently_.**